yj2811/Yoga-Pose-Classification/README.md

 # Yoga-Pose-Classification

-AIM: To classify images of people into their respective yoga pose’s class (Part of Evolv Fit Hiring Challenge)
+AIM: To classify images of people into their respective yoga pose’s class

 Using Jupyter Notebooks to showcase the source code and its corresponding output: